Trout in the Classroom

 The Lahontan Cutthroat Trout

 This lesson is all about the Lahontan cutthroat trout (LCT), the Nevada state fish... and only trout native to the Carson Valley.
-Students can learn:
+Students learn:

-Materials: Presentation slides, trout outline, coloring pens.
+Materials: Presentation slides, trout outline, coloring pencils.

 Trout Food